Top 9 Reasons to Choose Managed WordPress Hosting

 Superior Support

-Most support systems run 24/7 allowing you to get answers to problems when you find them and have them fixed before your users are online.
-If you do experience problems while users are active you can get a response and fix them fast, to help them continue on their buying journey.
+Most support systems run 24/7, allowing you to get answers to problems when you find them and have them fixed before your users are online.
+If you experience issues while users are active, you can get a response and fix them fast to help them continue their buying journey.

-Your support team is also there if you run into any issues at your end.
-If you need help with bringing a new idea to life, understanding an aspect of your site or making changes, they can give you the best advice on what plugins and steps you need to take to make it happen.
+Your support team is also there if you run into any issues.
+If you need help bringing a new idea to life, understanding an aspect of your site or making changes, they can give you the best advice on what plugins and steps you need to take to make it happen.

 Optimised Performance

 Speed is so important not just to your users but also to search algorithms.
-When your website is automatically optimised it enables super-fast loading times and also fewer errors and display problems.
+When your website is automatically optimised, it enables super-fast loading times and fewer errors and displays problems.

-Different options are available with different hosts but full page caching and server-level caching are pretty standard offerings from quality managed hosts.
-This enables your web page to be stored on the server so users can access the information faster all without the caching plugins you’ll need for cheaper services (sometimes to no avail).
+Different options are available with other hosts, but full-page and server-level caching are standard offerings from quality-managed hosts.
+This enables your web page to be stored on the server so users can access the information faster without the caching plugins you’ll need for cheaper services (sometimes to no avail).

 Another element that assists with speed is PHP versions.
-Make sure your host offers the most up-to-date PHP as soon as it becomes available as well as current HTTP and MariaDB for speed boost combinations.
+Ensure your host offers the most up-to-date PHP as soon as it becomes available and current HTTP and MariaDB for speed boost combinations.

 Content Delivery Network (CDN)

-Having access to a content delivery network (CDN) can help speed up your site’s media responsiveness.
-This is really important for big media files you might have.
+Access to a content delivery network (CDN) can help speed up your site’s media responsiveness.
+This is important for big media files you might have.
 CDN uses a network of servers that operate globally, storing your media cache in multiple locations so that the server closest to the user has instant access.
-If you are locally based, this won’t be as big of a drawcard, however, if you have international users then having a server based in the users’ home country will drastically improve the speed and performance of file access and delivery.
-Most hosts will offer some kind of Cloud-based network to achieve global CDN.
-Just make sure their security measures up to their promises.
+If you are locally based, this won’t be as big of a drawcard.
+However, if you have international users, having a server based in the users’ home country will drastically improve the speed and performance of file access and delivery.
+Most hosts will offer some Cloud-based network to achieve global CDN.
+Just make sure their security measures are up to their promises.

 Isolated Server Containers

-Shared hosting puts you side by side with other websites, hundreds, maybe even thousands of them.
-With Managed WordPress Hosting, every site is isolated in its own server container giving you added security and better performance.
-Along with your website, your container also holds all the software your site needs to run so the container doesn’t need to search outside itself to locate resources like PHP, MySQL, Linux and Nginx.
+Shared hosting puts you side by side with hundreds, maybe even thousands, of other websites.
+With Managed WordPress Hosting, every site is isolated in its server container, giving you added security and better performance.
+Along with your website, your container also holds all the software your site needs to run, so the container doesn’t need to search outside to locate resources like PHP, MySQL, Linux and Nginx.

 This gives you absolute privacy and better security.
-You do get this service with a DIY VPS as well, however, standard volume capacity is greater with the right Managed WordPress Host.
+You also get this service with a DIY VPS; however, standard volume capacity is more significant with the right Managed WordPress Host.

 Ability to Scale

 Scalability is another important aspect that is easy to overlook until you need it.
 Most shared servers have a low ceiling when it comes to being able to meet your traffic demands.
-This can be frosting if you are losing out just when you are going strong.
-When your traffic volume spikes, that’s when you need your server host to be there for you and get all those customers across the line.
+This can be frosting if you lose out when you are going strong.
+When your traffic volume spikes, you need your server host to be there for you and get all those customers across the line.

 Every business will have unique traffic patterns.
-You may experience explosive and sustained growth, peaks and troughs or patterned spikes depending on what you’re offering and when.
+Depending on what you’re offering and when, you may experience explosive and sustained growth, peaks and troughs or patterned spikes.

-Whatever your business requirements you need your server to give every user fast and reliable access no matter the volume.
-You need access to scalable hosting options without having to pay for new agreements and break existing contracts.
+Whatever your business requirements, you need your server to give every user fast and reliable access regardless of volume.
+You need access to scalable hosting options without paying for new agreements and breaking existing contracts.

-If you are using DIY servers the VPS options can make it easier to scale as needed although it will require some experience and know-how to carry out.
+If you use DIY servers, the VPS options can make it easier to scale as needed, although it will require some experience and know-how.

 Some Managed WordPress Hosting packages have set limits.
-If you go over this you will be notified and you can choose instant and easy upgrades from there to meet your business’s needs.
-At the same time if you are not using your expected volume you can just as easily scale down until you reach capacity again.
+If you go over this, you will be notified and can choose instant and easy upgrades from there to meet your business’s needs.
+At the same time, if you are not using your expected volume, you can just as quickly scale down until you reach capacity again.

 Automatic Backups

-You can opt for the backup periods that best suit your needs (hourly, daily, weekly, monthly) as well as have manual backups stored if you are getting ready to launch and update or migrate.
+You can opt for the backup periods that best suit your needs (hourly, daily, weekly, monthly) and have manual backups stored if you are ready to launch, update, or migrate.

-Regardless of whether it’s something large, like your entire WooCommerce shop or a database copy, you should expect automatic and reliable backups and access to downloadable files.
+Regardless of whether it’s something significant, like your entire WooCommerce shop or a database copy, you should expect automatic and reliable backups and access to downloadable files.

 Having flexible and automated options for your WordPress data backup and storage saves time and allows you to leave it to the experts instead of fiddling with backup plugins.